 There are no statutory regulations concerning minimum wages.
 However, wage levels and minimum wages are generally laid down in collective bargaining agreements.
-For some specific sectors, the salaries laid down in the collective agreements also apply to employers in the sector without the collective agreement.
-Examples of such sectors are construction, cleaning, shipbuilding and seafood production.
-The collective agreements are only generally applicable in relation to pay and working conditions.
-The objective of generally applicable agreements is to prevent lower pay and working conditions for foreign workers, than that which is otherwise common in Norway.
+For some specific sectors, the salaries laid down in the collective agreements also apply to employers in the sector without the collective agreement (e.g. construction, cleaning, shipbuilding and seafood production); such agreements are only generally applicable as to pay and working conditions; the objective is to prevent lower pay and working conditions for foreign workers, than that which is otherwise common in Norway.

 Maximum Working Week

 In general, the maximum normal working hours shall not exceed nine hours in twenty-four hours and forty hours in seven days.
 For certain groups, such as shift workers, the normal working hours shall be less.
 Upon agreement between the employer and the employee, the maximum normal working hours can be calculated as an average over a maximum of fifty-two weeks, but with a limit of ten ordinary hours of work per twenty-four hours, and forty-eight hours per seven days.
-Employees also have the right to flexible working hours insofar as this does not cause considerable inconvenience to the employer.
+Employees also have the right to flexible working hours.
 However, these rules shall not apply to employees in leading positions or employees in particular independent positions.

 Overtime is only permitted when there is an exceptional and time-limited need for it.
-Overtime cannot exceed 10 hours in 7 days, 25 hours in 4 consecutive weeks, and 200 hours during a period of 52 weeks, and the law allows for these limits to be extended.
-For overtime work, the employee shall receive extra pay in addition to what he receives for corresponding work during ordinary working hours.
-The extra pay shall be at least 40 percent more than what the employee makes during a regular working hour.
+Overtime cannot exceed 10 hours in 7 days, 25 hours in 4 consecutive weeks, and 200 hours during a period of 52 weeks (this limit may be extended).
+As a rule, the total working hours shall not exceed 13 hours in 24 hours and 48 hours in 7 days.
+For overtime work, the employee shall receive extra pay (at least 40 percent more than what the employee makes during a regular working hour) in addition to what he receives for corresponding work during ordinary working hours.
 These rules shall not apply to employees in leading positions or employees in particular independent positions.